Sash-github-account/pandoc_resume/markdown/resume.md

 : A low noise amplifier operating at 2.4 to 2.5 GHz, 1.2 V, with a transducer gain of 13.9 dB.

 Analog
-: A fast settling op-amp using 0.25um, 2.5V CMOS technology to be used with switched-capacitor pipeline ADC.
+: A fast settling operational amplifier using 0.25um, 2.5V CMOS technology to be used with switched-capacitor pipeline ADC.

 Modelling
 : A C language based computational model of an FIR filter, used in a digital audio processor.